 Select a Comprehensive and Certified Electronic Health Records

 A well-integrated data that allows sharing of information is key.
 It should have the basic patient data that when presented to any specialist, will allow them to easily understand, make use of the data and identify any gaps.
 This is where certification of EHR plays a role as well, further enhancing patient care quality, providing a practice management tool, patient communication, and storing data in a structured format to aid in public health.
 The perks you ask?
 You can then get incentivized for using a certified EHR.

 The cost of implementing electronic health records can be anywhere between $15,000 to $70,000 per provider.
 With the immense competition between EHR vendors, you are now in luck!
 If you have a small practice, you can take advantage of a few free electronic health record software out there.
 Just make sure they are easy to implement and Meaningful Use-3 certified.
 There is no question about the performance of the free EHRs.
 In fact, their rating lies within the top 10.
 Have your team try the demo and be sure to make the right choice for your practice.

 The first question that arises when implementing a new system is always whether training will be provided and to what extent will they be supported.
 If you plan on going for the cost-heavy EHR, make sure their reviews in terms of providing support are outstanding.
 Free EHRs, on the other hand, do usually provide initial support but will most likely not be on board every step of the way.
-The advantage though is that these free electronic health records are relatively easier to use and provide guidance in every section.
+The advantage though is that these free of cost electronic health records software are relatively easier to use and provide guidance in every section.
 If you have some baby boomers within your practice, have a team member take the lead, get acquainted and help others.
 EHR vendors are usually quick in providing customer care support.
 Take advantage of that!